 The question is, how can those making the decision tell?
 Workload aside, do these paymasters even know how to define a limited company contractor?

 Yes, some public sector outsourcing departments may have genuine concerns about your status.
 Others may not have time to assess contracts on an individual basis.
-Yet others may tar all outsourced workers and consultants with the same brush.
+But, what's the betting they all tar outsourced workers and consultants with the same brush?

 How do I know what my current contract status is?

 This contractor status fiasco doesn't just apply to new contracts.
 It could affect legacy contracts, too.

 Did the April 6th changeover date harpoon your contract timeline?
 Don't know?
 It's in your best interest to find out.

 Your client may have switched you onto payroll as their systems switched over.
 What's more, they were/are under no obligation to tell you.

 Those decisions could have consequences beyond your current contracts.
 Should you invoke IR35, it could call your previous contracts into question, too.